We’ve all asked questions like:

 Believe it or not, “serving the community” alone isn’t sufficient justification for blowing your budget.
 You need more than that to make our case at most stations!

 First, take a simple example.
 Let’s examine digital only.
 To earn $1,012 online, your web story would have to get some 100,000 visits which generate 500,000 ad impressions, monetizing at about a $2.00 CPM (cost per thousand impressions).
-More importantly, since your newsroom already has AP, you’d have to get 253,000 pageviews more than you would have just with running an AP story.
+More importantly, since your newsroom already has AP, you’d have to get that many visits more than what a wire store alone would deliver.
 Not likely unless you get a Drudge link because of your exclusive angle.